crcl-tm2/interpreto/CONTRIBUTING.md

 ### Checks

 Many checks are configured for this project.
-Command `make check-style` will check style with `ruff`.
+Command `make lint` will check style with `ruff`.
-The `make check-safety` command will look at the security of your code.

-Comand `make lint` applies all checks.

 ### Before submitting